sariabuqoura/CISSP/README.md

      * must be be conusingly similar to another trademark
      * shouldnt be descriptive of the goods and services
  * Patnets
+   * protect the intellectual property if the inventors.
+   * provide period of 20 years, from the time of invention
  * Trade secerts